zackw/header-survey/README.md

 Now read through `failures`.
 It will contain a list of headers that were "present but could not be compiled", normally because they require the programmer to include some other header first.
-Add or update entries in the `prerequisites` dictionary in `scansys.py` as necessary.
-If you need to do something more than just include other headers, you can define a new `SPECIAL_` tag---look at how we handle `regexp.h` for hints.
-Continue adjusting and rerunning `scansys.py` until `failures` comes out empty.
+Add or update entries in `prereqs.ini` as necessary.
+If you need to do something more than just include other headers, you can define a new `[special]` entry---look at how we handle `regexp.h` for hints.
+Continue adjusting `prereqs.ini` and rerunning `scansys.py` until `failures` comes out empty.

 Once you have solved all the failures, edit the top three lines of `data/h-YOUR-OS`, which will look something like this: